 a.
 Fiduciary Duties

 The Board acts as the fiduciary and the steward of the organization and as a guardian of the Central Park Conservancy's mission.
 All Trustees are fully expected to carry out the following duties:

 - Duty of Care: Acting in good faith, participating in governance, and exercising the ordinary and reasonable care in decision-making that can be expected of all prudent persons in a like position would use under similar circumstances;

 - Duty of Loyalty: Faithfulness to the Central Park Conservancy's mission and consistently acting in the best interest of the Central Park Conservancy;

 - Duty of Obedience: Acting in accordance with the organization's Articles of Incorporation, Bylaws, and other governing documents, as well as applicable laws and regulations.

 b.
 Responsibilities of the Board of Trustees

-The Board is responsible for oversight of the management of the Central Park Conservancy to ensure that the resources, financial assets, and staff are properly and effectively used in support of the mission and in accordance with the organization's Articles of Incorporation, Bylaws, and other governing documents applicable laws and regulations, as well as the Conservancy's agreements with the City of New York.
+The Board is responsible for oversight of the management of the Central Park Conservancy to ensure that resources, financial assets, and staff are properly and effectively used in support of its mission and in accordance with the organization's Articles of Incorporation, Bylaws, and other governing documents applicable laws and regulations, as well as the Conservancy's agreements with the City of New York.
 Primary Board responsibilities include:

 - Approving the mission of the Central Park Conservancy and setting appropriate strategic goals;

 - Evaluating the President & CEO and Senior Management, and ensuring that an appropriate succession plan exists;